MyDigiTwinNL/CDF2Medmij-Mapping-tool/README.md

 To configure which pairing-rule modules will be used on which JSON output-templates, edit the file ...

+## Developer documentation

+The developer documentation with the description of the tool design, and further details for creating new templates/pairing rules [can be found here](./docs/development.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).